 How to cure depression in fourteen days

 The great writer Theodore Dreiser never missed an opportunity to poke fun at religion.
-And yet, Dreiser always preached one of the essential principles of Christianity: love thy neighbour.
+And yet, Dreiser always preached one of the essential principles of Christianity: love thy neighbor.
 “If we are to extract any joy out of our span, we must think and plan and make things better not only for ourselves but for others, since joy for ourselves depends upon our joy in others and theirs in us.”

 So, armed with this opinion, practice rule No. 7: